Estimating the potential for shared autonomous scooters: Results

 Results so far were based on the assumption that trips have a fixed start location where passengers are waiting for a vehicle that is used for the trip.
 In the case of short trips however, it makes sense to assume that users would start their trip walking and continue the trip using an SRSPMD vehicle that they encounter at a suitable ``meeting point''.
 This resembles how shared vehicles without autonomy operate currently, where users have to find a nearby vehicle.
 A willingness of passengers to walk a short distance effectively increases the radius where available vehicles can come from and thus lower the $N_I$ idle vehicle number needed to cover an area.
-We display results as the change in fleet size in Fig.~\ref{bikeshare_online_walk_main} and in vehicle utilization in Fig.~\ref{bikeshare_online_walk} in the Supplementary Material.
+We display results for a walking speed of $v_W = 3.6\,\kph$ in Fig.~\ref{bikeshare_online_walk_main} as the change in fleet size and in Fig.~\ref{bikeshare_online_walk} in the Supplementary Material for vehicle utilization.
 We find that a maximum walking distance of $100\,\mathrm{m}$ results in decreasing the necessary fleet size by over 25\% for $v_R = 1 \kph$.
-We see that passenger walking has the largest effect for slow vehicle relocation speeds, but is still significant even in the case of higher speeds as it results a 10\% decrease of necessary fleet size even for $v_R = 10 \kph$.
+We see that passengers walking has the largest effect for slow vehicle relocation speeds, but is still significant even in the case of higher speeds as it results a 10\% decrease of necessary fleet size even for $v_R = 10 \kph$.
 Even higher decreases in fleet size are possible for larger maximum walking distances.
 These results are consistent with the findings of Ref.~\cite{Meghjani2018} who investigated the performance of a fleet of multi-class vehicles with optional walking in a limited geographic area and with synthetic demand data.